Job Alert: Who's hiring in Tipperary this week?

 Who's hiring in Tipperary this week?
 See our exciting jobs round up from the Tipperary Star as advertised in the recruitment pages of this week's paper.

-• Eurospar Templemore have a vacancy for a full time deli assistant.
-40 hours per week -Monday to Friday.
-Occasional weekend work required.
-For application details see page 38 of this week's Tipperary Star.

-• Naomi's Cafe Thurles require a cook/chef for their new location.
-Applicants should have experience in lunch and breakfast preparation and service.
-Experience in baking/ pastry is an advantage.
-For application details see page 38 of this week's Tipperary Star.
+• A landscaping company requires general operatives for landscaping, planting and ground works.
+For more information see page 36 of this week's Tipperary Star.

-• A hardware shop in Tipperary require a general operative.
-Duties include back yard, store and counter work.
-For application details see page 38 of this week's Tipperary Star.
+• A start-up requires a front end web developer with digital marketing experience.
+For more information see page 36 of this week's Tipperary Star.

-• A taxi/ hackney driver is required for the mid Tipp area.
-For application details see page 38 of this week's Tipperary Star.
+• Young's Garage require a motor mechanic, apprentice mechanic and recovery driver (part time).
+For more information see page 36 of this week's Tipperary Star.

-• Killea NS are hiring a part time cleaner.
-For application details see page 38 of this week's Tipperary Star.
+• Tipperary ETB are recruiting for a number of positions including a part-time adult educator- healthcare and an instrctor -initial duties welding.
+For more information see page 36 of this week's Tipperary Star.

-For more information and contact details about all of these positions, be sure to pick up this week’s edition of the Tipperary Star.
-See page 38 of this week's Tipperary Star for full information on all roles.

 Leave your comment